incoming webhooks

 Ease of integration It does not require programming skills.
 Many systems allow you to configure automations where the user only has to enter a URL, and the system is responsible for making the call by passing a JSON with specific information.
 It is more complex and may require programming skills, as it is necessary to adapt the information that is sent along with the request to a specific format.

-Once you have accessed the main view of inbound Webhooks, click on the New Webhook button.
-This will open a popup where you can configure the details of your webhook:
+Once you have accessed the main view of Inbound Webhooks , you must click on the New webhook button.
+This will open a popup where you can configure your webhook details:

 How to access incoming webhooks